fenago/apache-cassandra/lab_3.md

-This chapter is the second part of Cassandra data modeling.
+This lab is the second part of Cassandra data modeling.
 We have learned the basics of Cassandra Query Language (CQL), which offers a SQL-like language to implement a Cassandra data model and operate the data inside.
 Then a very detailed walkthrough, with ample examples of